Einstein Discovery in Tableau – Try it for Yourself

-Step 2 – Create Your Einstein Discovery Story
+Step 2 – Create Your Einstein Discovery Model

 We all know and love the pre-built Superstore workbook, so to keep things simple, we’re going to use Einstein Discovery to analyze historical product sales by category and month and surface the factors that are driving higher Profit.

 Before analyzing data with Einstein Discovery, it’s important to get your data at the right grain level.
-Since the Superstore dataset has daily product sales data, I used a Tableau CRM Recipe to aggregate the sum of profit by category and month.
-Tableau CRM has a built in data layer that lets you clean and prepare your data before analyzing it with Einstein Discovery.
+Since the Superstore dataset has daily product sales data, I used a CRM Analytics Recipe to aggregate the sum of profit by category and month.
+CRM Analytics has a built in data layer that lets you clean and prepare your data before analyzing it with Einstein Discovery.

-While I encourage you to learn more about Tableau CRM recipes (which you can do in Trailhead), you can simply download the model training dataset which has already been aggregated by Category, State, and Date (Year – Month).
+While I encourage you to learn more about CRM Analytics Recipes (which you can do in Trailhead), you can simply download this model training dataset which has already been aggregated by Category, State, and Date (Year – Month).

 Once you log into your free Developer org (provided in the Trailhead mentioned above), you will need to launch Analytics Studio, which is where you will begin.